 Maoyin Pang, M.B., Ph.D.

 Louis M. Wong Kee Song, M.D.

-Mayo Clinic College of Medicine and Science is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.
+In support of improving patient care, Mayo Clinic College of Medicine and Science is accredited by the Accreditation Council for Continuing Medical Educaiton (ACCME), the Accreditation Council for Pharmacy Education (ACPE), and the American Nurses Credentialing Center (ANCC) to provide continuing education for the healthcare team.

 Mayo Clinic College of Medicine and Science designates this live activity for a maximum of 15.0 AMA PRA Category 1 Credit(s)™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 This program has been accredited by the American Osteopathic Association for 15 credits of AOA Category 2-A.